Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/match-results-class.md

 ### <a name="remarks"></a>Poznámky

-Typedef je synonymum argumentu šablony `Alloc`.
+Typedef je synonymum pro argument šablony *alokační*.

 ### <a name="example"></a>Příklad